Wide field beamformed observation with MeerKAT: Multi-beam observations with MeerKAT

 \subsection{The FBFUSE beamformer}

 To support time domain pulsar and fast transient discovery at MeerKAT, the Max--Planck--Institute for Radio Astronomy has developed a multi-beam beamformer capable of forming of the order of 1000 total power beams using the full MeerKAT array.
 This beamformer, known as FBFUSE \citep[Filterbanking Beamformer User Supplied Equipment,][]{Barr2018}, provides the data products required by the TRAPUM experiment \citep{Stappers2016} to perform target searches for new pulsars, by the MeerTRAP project \citep{Sanidas2018} to perform real-time commensal searches for fast radio transients and by the MeerKAT Galactic Plane Survey (MGPS) to perform a wide-field survey for pulsars in the Galactic plane at L-band and S-band \cite{Kramer2016}.
 The technical details of the FBFUSE instrument will be addressed elsewhere.
 Here we will focus only on how the \textsc{Mosaic} software is used as part of FBFUSE and the implications of the effects described in Section \ref{sec:multibeam_observations} on observations.
 The delay compensation chain for observations with FBFUSE is shown in Figure \ref{fig:beamforming_data_flow}.
-Voltage signals sampled at individual antennas are first propagated to the MeerKAT F-engines where channelisation is performed.
+Voltages sampled at individual antennas are first propagated to the MeerKAT F-engines where channelisation is performed.
 The F-engines compensate for the geometric delay to the source under observation through first a coarse delay correction prior to channelisation and then a fine phase correction post channelisation.
-The channelised voltages from the F-engines are then transmitted via network to the FBFUSE instrument where complex gain correction provided by the MeerKAT Science Processor sub-system is applied to correct for the instrumental delays among the streams from all antennas at all frequencies (depending on the telescope and observation configuration, this correction can also be applied inside the F-engines).
-At this stage, a direct summation of the signals from each antenna would result in a coherent beam at the telescope phase centre.
-To produce tilings of off-boresight beams, FBFUSE invokes \textsc{Mosaic} to generate both an efficient tiling of beams on the sky and the corresponding delay polynomials required to re-phase the channelised voltage data to each beam position. {}
+The channelised voltages from the F-engines are then transmitted via an Ethernet network to the FBFUSE instrument, where complex gain correction provided by the MeerKAT Science Processor sub-system is applied to correct for the instrumental delays among the streams from all antennas at all frequencies (depending on the telescope and observation configuration, this correction can also be applied inside the F-engines).
+At this stage, a direct summation of the voltages from each antenna would result in a coherent beam at the telescope phase centre.
+To produce tilings of off-boresight beams, FBFUSE invokes \textsc{Mosaic} to generate both an efficient tiling of beams on the sky and the corresponding delay polynomials required to re-phase the channelised voltage data to each beam position.
+FBFUSE uses calibration solutions provided by MeerKAT's Science Data processing (SDP) system \citep{Jonas2016}. {}